Journey to Pascha

 Discussion Starter

-How do the words of the hymn in the Opening Prayer reflect the love of Jesus for His mother that we have talked about before?
-What promise does He make?
-(He promises not only that He will rise, but also that He will exalt those people who honor her.)
+How do the words of the hymn in the Opening Prayer reflect the care Jesus had for His mother?
+What promises does He make?
+(He promises not only that He will rise, but also that He will exalt those people who honor her.
+He also assures her that He will rise, and that she should not lament as if she had truly lost Him.)

 3